ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 +++
-author = "Philipp Ossler"
-categories = ["Execution"]
+author = "Daniel Meyer, Philipp Ossler" categories = ["Execution"] date = "2015-12-22"
-date = "2015-12-18"
 tags = ["DMN"]
 title = "Benchmarking the Performance of the camunda DMN Engine"
 +++

 With camunda 7.4, we released the new [Camunda DMN engine](https://docs.camunda.org/manual/7.4/user-guide/dmn-engine/).
 Some people asked how fast the DMN engine is.
 So I created a benchmark measuring the number of decision tables the DMN engine can evaluate per second.
-Below you'll see that I can push the performance to > 200000 evaluated decisions / second on my notebook, using a single thread!
+Below you'll see that I can push the performance to > 200.000 evaluated decisions / second on my notebook, using a single thread!

 <!--more-->